The Texas tradition of homecoming mums

 A blooming business

 Today, Texans can turn to professional mum makers to create their homecoming masterpiece.
-Depending on size and accessories, mums can range anywhere from $10 to upwards of $600yes, really $600.
-Watch this video of students detailing how much their mums cost.
+Depending on size and accessories, mums can range anywhere from $10 to upwards of $600 — yes, really $600.

 If you’re looking to get one made, here are a few local shops around Fort Worth.